Cryptotechno/test/README.md

-# There are some test
+# There are some tests
 Good luck,
 Have fun